excaliburjs/excaliburjs.github.io/README.md

 ## Compiling documentation

-Travis will automatically compile `master` (edge) and any tagged releases.
+GitHub will automatically compile `master` (edge) and any tagged releases.
 If a release folder already exists, the GitHub release is ignored and the source controlled version is used.

 Compiled documentation lives in `static/docs/api/[version]`.
 The documentation generation works by cloning each version of Excalibur and running the `npm run apidocs` script.
 API documentation is generated in `ex/[version]/docs/api` and then copied to the corresponding `static/docs/api/[version]` folder.